greytyler/CSN/Week10-lambda-S3-SES-CW/README.md

    - `SES_SOURCE` = `verified-sender@example.com`
    - `SES_DEST` = `verified-recipient@example.com`
 8. Paste the Lambda code (see Section 3) into the inline editor and Deploy.
-   - This function logs the S3 event, optionally reads object metadata, and optionally sends an SES email when environment variable `SEND_EMAIL=true`.
+   - This function logs the S3 event, optionally reads object metadata, and optionally sends an SES email when environment variable `SEND_EMAIL=true`

 ```python
 import json